Insurance For Your First Home

 If you are purchasing a house with cash, a home insurance policy isn’t technically mandatory.
 However, as a first time home buyer you should know that nothing is more important than protecting your new purchased property.

-If you are like most people, then your new house isn’t just your new home, it is also your largest investment.
+If you are like most people, your new home is also your largest investment.
 If on the other hand, you are taking out a loan in purchasing your new house, a home insurance policy will most likely be mandatory as the lender will want to insure the protection their investment requires.

 What Does Home Insurance Cover?